-- Find a long-term solution for recipients of Deferred Action for Child Arrivals (DACA), understanding that young immigrants like the Dreamers who have been protected under DACA are the lifeblood of entrepreneurship-they work at small businesses, start new ventures at higher rates and contribute to our nation's economic success.
+- Find a long-term solution for recipients of Deferred Action for Child Arrivals (DACA), understanding that young immigrants are the lifeblood of entrepreneurship.
+We must similarly find a long-term solution for recipients of Temporary Protected Status (TPS).

-- Support expansion of the H-1B visa program to allow more visas for low-skilled workers.
+- Support expansion of the H-1B visa program to allow more visas for both skilled and low-skilled workers.